Eastleigh–Fareham line: 2022 Fareham Tunnel cutting repairs

-Traffic
+2024 slope stabilisation

-The line became increasingly important throughout the 20th century as not only did traffic to Gosport and Portsmouth increase, but Southampton's development as Britain's major port for trans-Atlantic liner services meant that the line became busy with traffic from further east on the south coast bound for the port.
-With the Meon Valley line to Alton opening in 1903 the southern section between Fareham and Knowle Junction became busier still.
+The line was closed again for five days in early 2024 for works near Fareham Tunnel to prevent a landslip.
+Heavy rainfall caused land movement which was observed by Network Rail engineers, leading to the work that involved drilling 260 steel nails, each one 25 m long, into the sides of the cutting to prevent the soil slipping onto the railway.
+Network Rail confirmed this was a different part of the cutting from where the 2022 works had taken place, and no problems with land movement were detected around those earlier works.

 Development plans

 Allington station

 The Borough of Eastleigh's 2019 local plan discussed the possibility of a new station on the line at Allington, which would need to have "two platforms of sufficient length to accommodate up to 12-car trains" and would cost around £8-9 million.
 A joint statement from the borough council and Network Rail indicated that it was unlikely the station would be built.

 Stations

 The line has retained all the stations that it had when it opened, apart from Bishop's Waltham, a station reached by the Bishops Waltham branch line from Botley, and Knowle Halt.
 In addition, a new station, Hedge End, was opened in 1990.